top of page

 Visual Identity

-This became the foundation for everything else: print materials, digital rollouts, and environmental displays.
+This became the foundation for both the print and digital campaigns.

 Core Poster System